Expat Health Insurance in Hong Kong: International Cover for Expatriates

-Alea experts have gathered all you need to know about health insurance when you are an expat.
+Alea experts have gathered all you need to know about health insurance as an expat.

-Why you should get health insurance in HK
+Why expats should get health insurance in HK

 Healthcare in Hong Kong is world-class, with both public and private sectors equipped with the latest medical technology operated by highly trained medical staff, who speak good English.
 However, Hong Kong also has some of the world’s highest healthcare costs, in fact the 2nd highest in the world after the US — so expats should ensure that they have adequate insurance coverage.

 For example, in Hong Kong, costs for cancer treatment vary between HK$1 million and HK$2 million.
 According to Healthy Matters, research in Hong Kong shows that costs for childbirth (standard room level) vary between HK$70,000 and $100,000 for an uncomplicated vaginal childbirth, and can easily reach or exceed HK$250,000 for an emergency C-section.